-The analysis so far tests the international transmission of financial distress indirectly, by matching local loan access data to balance sheet data on parent banks.
-However, as illustrated by Table 4, still relatively large portions of the banking sector are owned by domestic banks.
+The analysis so far conveys little information on the international transmission of financial shocks.
+As illustrated by Table 4, still relatively large portions of the banking sector are owned by domestic banks.
 That share in 2008 is 21% for the sample, 24% for Poland, 36% for Hungary and Latvia, and 71% for Slovenia.
 In essence, so far we have measured the transmission of distress from the financial to the corporate sector regardless of bank ownership.
-For that reason, we next improve the model by restricting the sample to localities where more than 2/3 of the assets of present banks are held by foreign banks.
+For that reason, we next improve the model by restricting the sample to localilties where a majority of the assets of present banks are held by foreign banks.
 That share is calculated individually for each locality by calculating the share of retail branches held by subsidiaries and branches of foreign banks present in that particular locality by the total number of bank branches in that locality.
 We then look at localities with at least 2/3 foreign presence.

-13In all tables to follow, only coefficients of interest are reported for brevity.
+16In all tables to follow, only coefficients of interest are reported for brevity.

 Table 9 reports the estimates of this empirical exercise on the international transmission of financial distress during the 2007-2008 crisis.
-It turns out that once we restrict our attention to foreign bank-dominated localities, all measures of financial distress matter.
+It turns out that once we restrict our attention to foreign bank-dominated localities, all measures of financial distress matter (in the pooled sample).
 In other words, higher financial distress is associated with lower loan granting probability when financial distress is measured as a low equity ratio, a low Tier 1 capital ratio, or high losses on financial assets.
-Numerically, a 2-standard deviation decrease in equity capital, Tier 1 capital, and gains on financial assets is associated with a 30%, 55%, and 32% increase in rejection rates, respectively.
-This result holds after the correction for the possibility that weak firms select themselves out of the application process in the case of Tier 1 capital, and only appears after accounting for selection in the case of equity capital for the 2008 sub-sample.
+Numerically, a 2-standard deviation decrease in equity capital, Tier 1 capital, and gains on financial assets is associated with a 31%, 40%, and 11% increase in rejection rates, respectively.
+This result holds after the correction for the possibility that weak firms select themselves out of the application process in the case of Tier 1 capital and equity capital, and only appears before accounting for selection in the case of losses on financial assets in the pooled sample.